Installing the Apache Web Server

 Conclusion

-we learned about the Apache2 HTTP server.
+In this section, we learned about the Apache HTTP server.

-We learned how to install it on Ubuntu,
+We learned how to install it on Ubuntu, how to use a systemctl

-to check its status,
+command to check its status,

 how to create a basic web page in /var/www/html